The Future Campus project is intended to create a stronger physical presence and identity for University College Dublin within the city.

 Founded as an independent university 160 years ago by the visionary John Henry Newman, UCD has been a vital and influential force in shaping modern Ireland, both politically and culturally, as well as renowned for fostering creativity and expressiveness.

-UCD appointed a high profile jury that included, among others, Sir David Adjaye, Principal, Adjaye Associates; Ann Beha, Principal, Ann Beha Architects and member, Harvard University Design Advisory Panel; and acclaimed urban planner Joe Berridge, Partner, Urban Strategies, Inc.
+UCD appointed a high-profile jury that included, among others, Sir David Adjaye, Principal, Adjaye Associates; Ann Beha, Principal, Ann Beha Architects and member, Harvard University Design Advisory Panel; and acclaimed urban planner Joe Berridge, Partner, Urban Strategies, Inc.

-Steven Holl Architects was chosen as the winner.
+In August 2018, Steven Holl Architects was chosen as the winner.